jianch/DDTBOX/README.md

 We hope that you find the software and documentation useful.
 If you publish an analysis using the toolbox, we ask that you cite us.
-For now, please cite us via GitHub, but we are currently preparing on a publication to submit to peer review.
+We are currently preparing on a publication to submit to peer review.
-A sample citation would be:
+For now, please cite our BioRxiv preprint:

-Bode, S., Bennett, D., Feuerriegel, D., & Alday, P. (2016).
-The Decision Decoding Toolbox -- a multivariate pattern analysis toolbox for event-related potentials.
-DOI: 10.5281/zenodo.48143
+Bode, S., Feuerriegel, D., Bennett, D., & Alday, P.M.
+(2017).
+The Decision Decoding ToolBOX (DDTBOX) -- A multivariate pattern analysis toolbox for event-related potentials.
+DOI: 10.1101/153189

 # External Dependencies

-The code in the toolbox depends on the functionality supplied by [LIBSVM](https://www.csie.ntu.edu.tw/~cjlin/libsvm/).
+The code in the toolbox depends on the functionality supplied by [LIBSVM](https://www.csie.ntu.edu.tw/~cjlin/libsvm/) and it's specialised and often faster cousin, [LIBLINEAR](https://www.csie.ntu.edu.tw/~cjlin/liblinear/).
-In the future, we hope to offer support for LIBSVM's specialised and often faster cousin, [LIBLINEAR](https://www.csie.ntu.edu.tw/~cjlin/liblinear/), as well as potentially other backends for other classifiers.
+These libraries are included in releases from v1.0 onwards.
-You need to configure MATLAB to use these external dependencies.
+In some cases you may need to configure MATLAB to use these external dependencies.
 Please see their respective documentation for more information.